-- Urgent non-gynae cytology specimens, 80% will be reported within 3 working days from receipt.
+- Urgent non-gynae cytology specimens, 80% will be reported within three working days from receipt

-- Non urgent non-gynae cytology specimens, 80% will be reported within 7 working days from receipt.
+- Non urgent non-gynae cytology specimens, 80% will be reported within seven working days from receipt

 If service users are in any doubt as to how specimens should be sent to the histopathology department for analysis, it is essential to discuss your requirements with the laboratory or with a consultant histopathologist.
 The majority of specimens taken either at a GP surgery or in hospital should normally be transferred to the department in 10% neutral buffered formalin.
-Formalin pots can be obtained from the department of Histopathology.
+Formalin pots can be obtained from the Histopathology Department.
 However some specimens have specific requirements:

 - Specimens for frozen section must be FRESH (no fixative added)